FortinetCloudCSE/azure-202-advanced/content/4_Chapter-Four/4_4-bgp-routing-intent/index.md

 1. ***Repeat*** the process to add a static route for the Azure internal load balancer health probe

-    Refer to the overall [{{< figure src="../images/1_1-az-vwan-single-hub-ra.PNG" >}}) for the internal load balancer placement.
+    Refer to the overall architecture {{< figure src="images/1_1-az-vwan-single-hub-ra.PNG" alt="1_1-az-vwan-single-hub-ra" >}} for the internal load balancer placement.

     Health probes enable the Azure load balancer to determine if a FortiGate is in a state to forward traffic.

     The static route destination below is the default Azure load balancer health probe destination.